The Dating Apps Are For Lovers, Not Lonely Losers (hat tip: Neck Deep)

 I’ve found that asking these in reciprocity is fine, but please don’t make your third text, “what do you do?”
 That’s lame in-person it’s still lame in the middle of a pandemic.
 Also, a lot of people are unemployed right now, so don’t be an asshole.

-On the flip side, you’ll likely get asked these questions I’m telling you not to ask them.
+On the flip side, you’ll likely get asked these questions.
 Be prepared and ready for them, and have a not boring response ready.
 It’s not unlike what John teaches when helping people give presentations.